Economy of Louisville, Kentucky: Health care and medical sciences

-Louisville has emerged as a major center for the health care and medical sciences industries.
+Louisville is a center for the health care and medical sciences industries.
 Louisville has been central to advancements in heart and hand surgery as well as cancer treatment.
 Some of the first artificial heart and hand transplants were conducted in Louisville.
-The James Graham Brown Cancer Center is well-renowned.
-The city's thriving downtown medical research campus includes a new $88 million rehabilitation center and a health sciences research and commercialization park, that in partnership with the University of Louisville, has lured nearly 70 top scientists and researchers.
+The James Graham Brown Cancer Center is a local cancer treatment center.
+The city's downtown medical research campus includes a new $88 million rehabilitation center and a health sciences research and commercialization park that, in partnership with the University of Louisville, has attracted nearly 70 scientists and researchers.
 Louisville is also home to Humana, one of the nation's largest health insurance companies.

-Norton Healthcare is the second largest employer in the Louisville area, with over 20,000 employees, and a major health care provider throughout Greater Louisville and Southern Indiana.
+Norton Healthcare is the second-largest employer in the Louisville area, with over 20,000 employees, and a major health care provider throughout Greater Louisville and Southern Indiana.

 Product manufacturing: Automotive, home appliances, bourbon and more

 Louisville is a significant center of manufacturing.
 Within the city's limits are two major Ford plants, namely the Kentucky Truck Plant and the Louisville Assembly Plant.
 Also located in the city is the headquarters and major home appliance factory of GE Appliances (a subsidiary of Haier).
+GE Appliance Park is set to become the largest home appliance manufacturing site in the U.S.

 The city is a major center of the American whiskey industry, with about one-third of all bourbon coming from Louisville.
 Brown-Forman, one of the major makers of American whiskey, is headquartered in Louisville and operates a distillery in the Louisville suburb of Shively.
 The current primary distillery site operated by Heaven Hill, called the Bernheim distillery, is also located in Louisville near Brown-Forman's distillery.
 Other distilleries and related businesses can also be found in neighboring cities in Kentucky, Barton 1792 (Bardstown), Jim Beam (Clermont), Wild Turkey (Lawrenceburg), or Maker's Mark (Loretto, with a restaurant/lounge in Louisville).
 Similar to the Kentucky Bourbon Trail that links these central Kentucky locations, Louisville offers tourists its own "Urban Bourbon Trail", where people can stop at nearly 20 "area bars and restaurants, all offering at least 50 labels of America's only native spirit."

 Craft beer is an increasingly profitable business for the city, home to over 14 locally owned breweries including Bluegrass Brewing Company and Falls City Brewing Company.
 In 2013 overall beer sales were reported to be down 2% from the previous year, whereas craft beer sales had risen 18%.
 To keep up the demand, Mayor Greg Fischer announced in 2015 plans to create "Lou Brew": a tour, similar to the Urban Bourbon Trail, that will highlight the local breweries and craft beer scene of Louisville to both natives and tourists.